bxparks/rpn83p/USER_GUIDE.md

 - support for `lastX` register
 - 8-line display showing all stack registers
 - 25 storage registers (`STO 00`, `RCL 00`, ..., `STO 24`, `RCL 24`)
-- hierarchical menu system, inspired by the HP-42S
+- hierarchical menu system similar to HP-42S
 - support for all math functions with dedicated buttons on the TI-83 Plus and TI-84 Plus
     - arithmetic: `/`, `*`, `-`, `+`